 - Cut the frond with spores and put it in a paper envelope.

-- After seven days, open the envelope, and dried spores of fine dust particles with dust shake off the sheets.
+- After seven days, open the envelope and shake off the sheets with dried spores of fine dust particles.

 - Prepare a planter filled with a combination of peat moss and substrate.
 The mixture should be moderately moist.